seemenkina/spiffe-example/java-spiffe-federation-jboss/README.md

 # Federation and TCP support demo

-This example shows a Federation scenario with two trust-domains, one having a JBOSS Wildfly Server running a web-app that consumes data from a PostgreSQL database proxied by a NGNIX running on the other trust-domain.
+This example shows a Federation scenario with two trust-domains: `first-domain.test` and `second-domain-test`.

+Under the trust domain `first-domain.test` there is a SPIRE server, a SPIRE agent, and a JBOSS server running a frontend application that consumes data from a PostgreSQL Database.

+Under the trust domain `second-domain.test` there are another SPIRE server and agent along with a NGNIX proxy that handles connections to the PostgreSQL Database.

 The NGINX Proxy supports SPIFFE based TCP connections.